xalbd/blackjack-server/README.md

 ## Configuration/Deploying

-The following environment variables need to be provided:
+The following environment variables need to be provided through the shell:
 | Name          | Source        |
 | ------------- | ------------- |
 | `FRONTEND`  | URL of frontend (refer to [xalbd/blackjack-app](https://github.com/xalbd/blackjack-app)) |

 ### Testing

-Put the environment variable in a `.env` file in the repository root.
 Use `go run .` to launch the server on `localhost:8080`.